godotengine/godot-docs/tutorials/2d/physics_introduction.rst

         [use state to change the object]

 The "state" parameter is of type :ref:`Physics2DDirectBodyState <class_Physics2DDirectBodyState>`.
-Please do not use this object (state) outside the callback as it will result in an error.
+Please do not use the state object outside the callback as it will result in an error.

+During the evaluation of the aforementioned function, the physics engine synchronizes state with the scene and allows full modification of the object's parameters.
+Since physics may run in its own thread, parameter changes outside that callback will not take place until the next frame.

 Contact reporting
 -----------------